lz2510/Tech/Behavior.md

 1. First of all, use all know technology
 2. Solution is important, need consider scalability, learning new technology is neccessary, not only for the solution, also for professional skills
 3. Depends on the development time.
 If 2 months, have time to learn.
 If 1 month, no time to learn.
 Can use all know technology. however should leave enhancement space.

+### what’s most proud of thing in your project?

+live stream promotion activity, use kafka

 ## Conflict Management